robflop/megumin.love/README.md

 This will make the front-end WebSocket connections connect to `wss://<domain>` instead of `ws://<domain>:<port>`.
 Not changing this setting but still proxying to the SSL port (443) will result in every counter of the page being unresponsive, as the WebSocket connections will fail.

-If you're not going to be running the site on via SSL just leave the setting at the default `false` value and everything should be fine.
+If you're not going to be running the site with SSL just leave the setting at the default `false` value and everything should be fine.

 Nginx proxy example:
 -